 More so than any other type of TV programming, live sports have been resilient in the face of the rise of time-shifted viewing, over-the-top (OTT) content services (e.g., Netflix and Amazon) and Video on Demand platforms.
+The viewing experience of any sports game is definitely important to the viewer.
+Something as simple as sports lighting fixtures enhances the viewing experience and potentially improves how the players perform.
 Demand for live sporting events has allowed sports-centric networks such as ESPN, Fox Sports 1 and TNT to command the highest fees from U.S. cable operators.
 This resilience and profitability is easy enough to explain.

 Live sports versus everything else

 Sports are most fun to watch as they happen, and are often viewed live in social settings such as restaurants.
 Events like the Super Bowl and the NCAA Tournament draw in tens of millions of simultaneous viewers.
 Recording a game with the intent of watching it later (perhaps by yourself) certainly still happens.
 However, with the ability to instantly look up results on the Internet if you cannot see them live, the incentive to do so is probably lower now than it ever has been.

 Plus, with the saturation of the HDTV market — 80 percent of U.S. households had at least one as of 2015, according to the Leichtman Research Group — it is easy for a lot of people to have a top-notch viewing experience of a live game, whether at home or around town.
 The growing popularity of live sports has coincided with the rise of “cord cutting,” the term for ditching traditional pay-TV for Internet service by itself, creating a divide between different types of content: